 Hungry Seizes the Moment.

-Great content timed just right can propel your mission into the mainstream, and an organizational
+Great content timed just right can propel your mission into the mainstream.

 Major donors are an organization’s greatest asset.
 Hungry believes that creating content specifically for these donors can enhance this special relationship, and we have some evidence to back it up.
 A newsletter Hungry created for Footsteps featured a select bit of news that led to a $1 million donation.
 Continually nurturing relationships with major donors — without overkill — is essential for organizations that rely on this revenue stream.